Donovoi/web-design-scenario/Proposition.md

 3. **Online Shopping**.
 We provide a simple shopping service where our clients can list their items for sale on our Web Portal and their customers can browse, purchase and review utilizing our state of the art infrastructure.

-4. **Web Site design & Hosting**.
+4. **Web Site Design & Hosting**.
 Most importantly in Tiger Paws' case, we offer a complete package of ***Website Design, Development, Testing, and Hosting*** on our cloud infrastructure.

 *[Problem Statement](#Problem-Statement)
 [Goals/proposed solutions](#Goals/proposed-Solutions)